MysteriousOwen/GA4SR-Modded-Assets/README.md

 Simply make a pull request.

 ## To Use the Asset Library
-In [Wrapper](https://github.com/GoAnimate-Wrapper/GoAnimate-Wrapper), and [GA4SR](https://github.com/BluePeacocks/NewGA4SRCloudfrontServer), Set the contents of `config.json` to:
+In [GA4SR](https://github.com/BluePeacocks/NewGA4SRCloudfrontServer), Set the contents of `config.json` to:
 ```
 {
         "SWF_URL": "https://mysteriousowen.github.io/GA4SR-Modded-Assets/animation/414827163ad4eb60",